reflectoring/reflectoring.github.io/_posts/2020-02-11-spring-boot-openapi.md

     description: Find out more about our store
     url: http://swagger.io
 ```

+* [`tags`](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#fixed-fields), A list of tags used by the specification with additional metadata.
+The order of the tags can be used to reflect on their order by the parsing tools.
+Each tag name in the list MUST be unique.
 ## Paths

 Here we will describe some paths, to make it clean how you can create your own.
 But, what are paths?
 Relative paths holds the information  to the individual endpoints and their operations.